jjaakko/fake-news-classifier/index.markdown

 Fortunately, neither are the different measures of accuracy in fake new prediction as difficult for a non-mathematically inclined person as a confidence interval.<br>
 <br> Below is a diagram called a ["confusion matrix"](https://en.wikipedia.org/wiki/Confusion_matrix).
 A funny name, yes, but we hope the reason for it will become clear.
-A confusion matrix presents in a table the fundamental measures of performance in NLP (and machine learning in general).<br>
+A confusion matrix presents in a table the fundamental measures of performance in NLP (and machine learning in general).
 <img src="assets/images/Model_A_Confusion.jpg" alt="Photo" hspace="0" vspace="0" width="50%" align="left"/>

+We took a random sample of 6940 out of our nearly 70000 articles and set these aside.
+We used our the remaining (approximately) 90% of the articles and used them to "train" a model we will call Model A.
+Then we put Model A to work on the 6940 articles it had never "seen."

 To see the exact formula for calculating F1 based on accuracy and precision, please see our [technical report](link to technical report).
 Different measures from this list are important to different members of the NLP field.
 For example, Facebook and Microsoft only report on the precision of their models when assessing an article as fake.